slochower/smirnoff-host-guest-manuscript/manuscript.md

 | -TΔS | GAFF v2.1 | 1.47 | [1.09, 2.00] | 0.08 | [-0.35, 0.54] | 0.60 | [0.29, 0.80] | 1.14 | [0.75, 1.47] | 0.15 | [0.57, -0.27] |

-Table: Predicted thermodynamic properties for each force field relative to experiment. {#tbl:statistics} **I'm used to seeing the different methods along the columns and the different statistics in the rows.
-Would you be up for transposing this?
-Also, I think that it can be simplified by some column or row merging; e.g., we can have DG once over the 3 FF columns.
-Also, if we can get away with replacing the bracketed CIs by somthing more compact, such as a $\pm$ notation, that might be a good way to make the table more readable.
+Table: Predicted thermodynamic properties for each force field relative to experiment. {#tbl:statistics}

 ### Guest preferences for binding in the primary or secondary orientation
 The asymmetry of the hosts and the guests leads to two distinct bound states for each host-guest pair: one where the functional group of the guest sits at the primary face of the host and another where the functional group of the guest sits at the secondary face (@fig:cavity).